drt670/CDCAPI-Table/README.md

 # CDCAPI-Table

 This project pulls data from CDC API and manipulates it to get specific data.

-Coded in react
+# `Programming Languages`
+React (Javascript, HTML, CSS)

 ## `Description`